Tight frames over the quaternions and equiangular lines: Group frames and -matrices

 The theory of $G$-frames for real and complex actions begins with irreducible actions, where it takes its simplest form.
 This extends without issue.

 \begin{proposition} Suppose that a unitary action of a group $G$ on $\Hd$ is irreducible.
 Then $(gv)_{g\in G}$ is a tight $G$-frame for $\Hd$ for any $v\ne 0$, i.e.,

 \end{proposition}

 \begin{proof} Fix $v\ne0$, and let $S$ be the frame operator of $(gv)_{g\in G}$.
 Since $S$ is nonzero and positive semidefinite, it has an eigenvalue $\gl>0$, with corresponding eigenvector $w$.
-By (\ref{SandGcommute}), $S$ commutes with the action of $g\in G$, we have
+By (\ref{SandGcommute}), $S$ commutes with the action of $g\in G$, so that

 so that $gw$ is an eigenvector for $\gl$.
 But $(gw)_{g\in G}$ spans $\Hd$, so that $S=\gl I$, i.e., $(gv)_{g\in G}$ is a tight frame.
 Since $S$ is Hermitian, taking the trace gives

 which gives the value of $\gl$. \end{proof}